The Complete Guide To Sustainable Cocktails

 #3 Dehydrate: The typical garnish’s shelf life is increased enormously with dehydrating and will reduce food waste.
 Beware of using non-energy efficient equipment to dehydrate though.

 #4 Remove Perishables: don’t use fruits, garnishes or herbs…. instead shrubs, cordials and syrups to reduce any waste.
+Check out our guide on how to make cocktail shrubs.

 #5 Ice: reduce ice use…. shake less and stir instead.
 Create pre-batch cocktails that are chilled in fridges.